tonykhbo/dso/README.md

 ## About

 This is an ArgoCD App of Apps deployment represented in helm charts.
 It deploys RHSSO, Gitea, and Quay.
-This is App of App structure:
+This is the App of App structure:

-    -- applications (Parent)
+    -- applications (Parent App)
     |-- catalogsource (Child App)
     |-- configs (Child App)
     |   |-- gitea-config